 It sounds as if you have been through quite an ordeal.

-Chronic epididymitis (lasting longer than 6 weeks) can occur without any bacterial infection present.
+Chronic epididymitis (lasting longer than six weeks) can occur without any bacterial infection present.
 It sometimes develops after a severe case of epididymitis or after multiple attacks of acute epididymitis.
 A chronic urinary tract infection sometimes also has been the source of chronic epididymitis.

-If your health care provider decides that you have chronic epididymitis, you may be advised to take warm baths, use warm compresses, take nonsteroidal anti-inflammatory medications, and/or use medications that can relax some of the muscles in the area around your epididymis.
+If your health care provider decides that you have chronic epididymitis, you may be advised to take warm baths, use warm compresses, take nonsteroidal anti-inflammatory medications, or use medications that can relax some of the muscles in the area around your epididymis.

 When chronic epididymitis results in severe chronic pain, some urologists inject steroids or numbing medicines directly into the structure within the testicle that contains the epididymis.
 This technique provides some relief for a few months, although it may not be a permanent solution.
 Some practitioners then repeat the injection, again providing the person with a brief window of relief.

 As a last resort, some health care providers recommend surgery to remove the entire epididymis (called an epididymectomy).
 This surgery has mixed results for men; research indicates that men who undergo epididymectomy due to chronic pain after a vasectomy or due to cysts on the epididymis have a better outcome than do men who undergo the procedure to solve nonspecific epididymal pain or chronic epididymitis.
 After epididymectomy, sperm from that testicle can no longer pass through to the outside; sperm from the other testicle still can, so an epididymectomy does not make a man sterile.